Determine sample size with Predetermined sample size with Bayes factor method

 the function can calculate the optimal sample sizes for the given range of

-effect sizes and present the results in a figure by using the plot_power_curve
+effect sizes and present the results in a figure by using the plot_power_curve function.

 Usage